Glen Eden police shooting: Man shot at neighbours who ran to his aid, police ask for footage - NZ Herald

 The man opened fire and injured three officers at his property, which had caught fire, on Danube Ln in Glen Eden yesterday morning.

 Negotiations that had lasted around 30 minutes escalated, police said.
 They tried to perform first aid on the man but he died at the scene.
-Three injured officers, one seriously, were taken to Auckland City Hospital.
+Three injured officers, one seriously hurt, were taken to Auckland City Hospital.

 Today police are notifying the man's family and carrying out a post mortem examination and formal identification.